Explaining printed Freepost envelopes from the Royal Mail in 2026

 What type of flap can I use with Free Post?
 Self-Seal or Peel & Seal?

-From an over-printing perspective, we normally produce your Freepost envelopes via our now standard, premium 120gsm peel & seal product ranges (the highest quality in the UK print industry for this sector!) for quantities ranging from 50 - 10000; over this and you have the option to use our 100gsm Self-Seal envelope product on either the 'Freepost Standard' or 'Freepost Plus' licence formats.
+From an over-printing perspective, we normally produce your Freepost envelopes via our now standard, premium 120gsm Peel & Seal product ranges (the highest quality in the UK print industry for this sector!) for quantities ranging from 50 - 10000; over this and you have the option to use our 100gsm Self-Seal envelope product on either the 'Freepost Standard' or 'Freepost Plus' licence formats.

 We have two popular types of glued flaps on our Freepost Envelopes: